A Master's Degree For Teaching ASL in K-12 and Post-Secondary Settings

 • These programs are delivered mostly online, and can be completed in five consecutive terms.

 • There are two summer terms in the course sequence.
-Each summer, courses are offered on campus (in Greeley, CO) for three weeks in late June-July, and online for an additional four weeks.
+In summer 2025, courses are offered on campus (in Greeley, CO) for three weeks in late June-July, and online for an additional four weeks.
+Starting in 2026, summer term courses will be two weeks on campus plus additional time via online instruction.

 • Students are required to complete a mandatory online orientation course during May-early June of the first Summer that must be completed before your first online course.
 This course will prepare you to succeed in this mostly online program.